Superior mesenteric artery syndrome

 The diagnosis of SMA syndrome is based on clinical symptoms and radiologic evidence of obstruction.

-CT-Angiography or magnetic resonance angiography (MRA) enable visualization of vascular compression of the duodenum and measurement of aortomesenteric distance precisely.
+CT and magnetic resonance angiography (CTA/MRA) enable visualization of vascular compression of the duodenum and measurement of aortomesenteric distance:

-- normally, the aortomesenteric angle and aortomesenteric distance is 25° to 60° and 10 to 28 mm, respectively.
+- normally, the aortomesenteric angle and aortomesenteric distance are 25-60° and 10-28 mm, respectively

-The SMA syndrome was first described by von Rokitanski in 1861.
+The SMA syndrome was first described by Carl von Rokitansky in 1861.
 Later, Wilkie provided a more detailed clinical and pathophysiologic description in a series of 64 patients and suggested treatment approaches.

 Treatment and prognosis